management

 - A third product line may be new with no track record and in a competitive space – meaning that even the best projections will be speculative.

-- And finally, there could be Services associated with each of those product lines and driven by an even greater number of dependent and independent factors (new implementations, upgrades, implementing new features, platform changes and modernization, routine engagements, training, etc.)
+- Finally, services could be associated with each product line and driven by more dependent and independent factors (new implementations, upgrades, implementing new features, platform changes and modernization, routine engagements, training, etc.)

-Historical trends are one important factor to consider, especially because they tend to be the thing that you have the greatest control over.
+Historical trends are one important factor to consider, especially because they tend to be the things you have the greatest control over.
 This starts with high-level sales conversion rates and goes down to average sales cycle, seasonal trends, organic growth rates, churn rates, and more.
 Having accurate data over time that can be accurately correlated is extremely helpful.
-But, factors such as Product SKU changes, licensing model changes, new product bundles, etc. increase the complexity of that effort and potentially decrease the accuracy of your results.
+But factors such as Product SKU changes, licensing model changes, new product bundles, etc., increase the complexity of that effort and potentially decrease the accuracy of your results.

 Correlating those trends to external factors, such as overall growth of the market, relative growth of competitors, economic indicators, corporate indicators (profits, earns per share, distributions, various ratios, ratings, etc.), commodity and futures prices (especially if you install base tends to skew towards something like the Petroleum Industry), specific events, and so forth can be a great sanity check.

 The best case is that those correlations increase your forecasting accuracy for the entire year.
-In all likelihood what they really do is provide valuable inputs that allow you to dynamically adjust sales plans as needed to ensure overall success.
+In all likelihood, they provide valuable inputs that allow you to dynamically adjust sales plans as needed to ensure overall success.
 But, making those changes should not be done in a vacuum, and communicating the potential need for changes like that should be done at the earliest point where you have a fair degree of confidence that change is needed.

-Forecasting accuracy drives confidence, and that confidence leads to having the ability to do things like getting funding for new campaigns or initiatives.
-Surprises, even positive ones, are generally disliked simply because the results were different than the expectations and that begins to fuel other doubts and concerns.
+Forecasting accuracy drives confidence, which leads to the ability to do things like getting funding for new campaigns or initiatives.
+Surprises, even positive ones, are generally disliked simply because the results are different than the expectations, which begins to fuel other doubts and concerns.

-It may not be easy, but it is the thing that helps drive companies to that next level on a sustainable growth trajectory.
-In the end, that is what matters the most to the stakeholders of any business.
+It may not be easy, but it is the thing that helps drive companies to the next level on a sustainable growth trajectory.
+In the end, that matters the most to the stakeholders of any business.

-As an aside, there are myriad of rules, regulations, and guidance statements provided by a variety of sources that apply to each business scenario.
-I am neither an Accountant nor an Attorney, so be sure to consult with the appropriate people within your organization or industry as part of your routine due diligence.
+As an aside, myriad rules, regulations, and guidance statements are provided by various sources that apply to each business scenario.
+I am neither an Accountant nor an Attorney, so consult with the appropriate people within your organization or industry as part of your routine due diligence.

 The Value Created by a Strong Team